 RTBkit does not include a user interface.
 The RTBkit core is a collection of software components which expose HTTP and ZeroMQ API's, which can be used as a back-end for an external user interface.

 RTBkit is ad-server agnostic and is designed to work with any ad-server.
 RTBkit bidding agents specify which ad-server tags to bid with via a configuration message to the RTBkit core.

 RTBkit is an exchange-agnostic framework and is meant to be compatible with any ad exchange.
 The RTBkit Core communicates with exchanges via Exchange Connector plugins.
-A connector for The Rubicon Project is already available, and connectors for AppNexus, Nexage, The Doubleclick Ad Exchange and others will be released in the coming weeks and months.
+A connector for The Rubicon Project and for Gum Gum are already available, and connectors for AppNexus, Nexage, The Doubleclick Ad Exchange and others will be released in the coming weeks and months.
 Community contributions of Exchange Connector plugins are welcome!

 RTBkit is an exchange-agnostic framework and is meant to be compatible with any ad exchange.
 The RTBkit Core communicates with exchanges via Exchange Connector plugins and these plugins depend on bid-request parsers.
 RTBkit's internal representation of a bid request is similar to OpenRTB's representation, with full round-trip serialization as a goal.
 This means that OpenRTB-formatted bid requests are easy to parse, although exchange-specific connectors or parser extensions may be required, depending on the specifics of each exchange's use of OpenRTB.